kristov/zpox/doc/03-kernel.md

 The process table stores the register states for each process.
 When an interrupt occurs we need to save the current process state, choose a new process and restore the new process state into registers.
 Looking up values in the process table requires using registers to calculate offsets.
 Because of this we can not use the shadow register copy functions because we can not access those values without polluting register values.
 Instead we block copy the current process registers into a static location not requiring computation, and then copy from there into the process table.
 We then copy the new process register values into the same static location and from there copy into CPU registers.
 This way we do not need to perform a computation while register values are being copied in and out of the CPU.

+### RST interrupt handler

 * Disable interrupts
-* Pop off the return address as we are not going to return (?)
+* Pop off the return address as we are not going to return
 * Copy current process register values to static location
 * Calculate process table location
 * Copy static location values to process table